jbirddog/el-rodeo/decex.md

 _END TODO_

-This document details a multi-layered/faceted? strategy for the execution of BPMN diagrams.
+This document details an augmentation to the current strategy for the execution of BPMN diagrams.
 The execution environment is assumed to be [SpiffArena](https://github.com/sartography/spiff-arena) which leverages [SpiffWorkflow](https://github.com/sartography/SpiffWorkflow).

-It is believed that everything is valid with regards to [the spec](https://www.omg.org/spec/BPMN/2.0/PDF) (namely chapter 13) - at least as much as it is currently.
+It is believed that everything is as valid as it is today with regards to [the spec](https://www.omg.org/spec/BPMN/2.0/PDF) (namely chapter 13).
 If any caveats exist we assume that the absense of the `isImmediate` attribute on `Sequence Flows` means _false_.
 Further we also assume this is always absent (as it is today).
 With that we quote:

 ```
 Token movement across a Sequence Flow does not have any timing constraints.
 A token might take a long or short time